 9. Don’t ‘fix it in post’

 Production days can be long.
 It’s easy to get tired and call it a day, but it’s your job you bring the script to life.
-If something can be ‘fixed in post’, it can probably be fixed in a quarter of time, then and there, and will look a lot better for it.
-Don’t make more work for yourself and don’t devalue your production.
+If something can be ‘fixed in post’, it can probably be fixed in a quarter of the time, then and there (and will look a lot better for it).
+Don’t make more work for yourself and don’t devalue your production by cutting corners.

 10. Embrace your creative restrictions